Barcode vs. QR Code: Overview, Differences, & Top Use Cases

 Type of Code

-One-dimensional (1D) barcodes, such as UPC or Code 128, are simple and straightforward.
-They're made up of vertical lines with varying gaps and widths.
-They're used in various industries, like retail, logistics, healthcare, and government, for tasks such as managing fixed inventory and labeling products.
+One-dimensional barcodes like UPC codes are straightforward.
+They're made up of vertical lines with varying gaps and widths and are used for tasks such as managing fixed inventory and labeling products in various industries, like retail, logistics, healthcare, and government.

 Information Capacity